wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ---
-title: Examine the Wavefront Usage with Ingestion Policies
+title: Examine the Usage of the Wavefront Service with Ingestion Policies
 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: ingestion_policies.html
-summary: Monitor usage with ingestion policies and usage dashboards and alerts.
+summary: Monitor your usage with ingestion policies, usage dashboards, and alerts.
 ---

-As a Wavefront Super Admin, you're interested in usage patterns for the whole company, but also for different teams in the company.
+As a Super Admin, you're interested in usage patterns for the whole company, but also for different teams in the company.
+For such cases, Tanzu Observability by Wavefront supports ingestion policies.
 You can create ingestion policies and assign accounts or groups to each policy to see which teams use which part of the total ingestion.

 You can examine the performance of your Wavefront instance using [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).
 By using ingestion policies, you can monitor the total usage out of the committed usage, the hourly usage, and the top accounts contributing to ingestion.